zwap-in/sqs-mega-python/README.md

 ```
 Which consume 192 and 198 characters, respectively.

-We can save some bytes by encoding the payload to BSON.
-However, because SQS only supports plaintext media, binary content must be transmitted using Base64.
+We can save some bytes by serializing the payload to BSON.
+However, because SQS only supports plaintext media, binary content must be encoded to Base64.
 This example takes 156 characters, a ~20% reduction in size:

 ```
 cwAAAAJ0eXBlABIAAAB1c2VyX25vdGlmaWNhdGlvbgACbm90aWZpY2F0aW9uX3R5cGUABgAAAGVtYWlsAAN1c2VyAC8AAAAQaWQAAhIPAAJlbWFpbAAXAAAAam9obmRvZV84NkBleGFtcGxlLmNvbQAAAA==